acouvreur/sablier/docs/plugins/traefik.md

 Traefik also have [allowEmptyServices](https://doc.traefik.io/traefik/providers/docker/#allowemptyservices) option which can be used instead.

-But the blocking strategy won't work for the same reasons described in [#62](https://github.com/acouvreur/sablier/issues/62).

 #### **Kubernetes**

 **Traefik will evict deployments from its pool if they have 0 endpoints available.**

 You must use [`allowEmptyServices`](https://doc.traefik.io/traefik/providers/kubernetes-ingress/#allowemptyservices)

-The blocking strategy is not supported because everytime the underlying configuration changes, the whole router is regenrated, thus changing the router during a request will still map to the old router.
+The blocking strategy is supported by issuing redirect which force client to retry request.
+It might fail if client do not support redirections (e.g. `curl` without `-L`).
+The limitation is caused by Traefik architecture.
+Everytime the underlying configuration changes, the whole router is regenrated, thus changing the router during a request will still map to the old router.
 For more details, see [#62](https://github.com/acouvreur/sablier/issues/62).

 <!-- tabs:end -->